IT Architecture

 Every IT concept has a principle.
 The concept principle is the enforced way a concept works, producing results.

-IT architects select concepts because of their principle.
+IT architects select concepts because of their principles.
 So an architect can only select the concepts he knows their principle.

 When an IT concept is made part of an IT architecture (the total concept of IT) then its principle will become an IT architecture principle.